 IPTV stands for “Internet protocol television.”
-In other words, streaming live TV through the internet.
+In other words – live television through the Internet.

 The average household is becoming frustrated with expensive cable/satellite TV packages still offered by their Internet service providers (ISPs).

-Consumers only want to watch their favorite channels without paying a fortune, and that’s why IPTV Services are becoming more popular by the day.
+Consumers only want to watch their favorite channels without paying a fortune, and that’s why inexpensive IPTV services are becoming more popular by the day.

 As mentioned previously, IPTV by itself is not illegal.

 Watching live television through the Internet has been going on for the past several years, as there are thousands of providers available.